 CERTUM provides real-time certificate status verification service.
-This service is carried out on the basis of OCSP, described in RFC 256027.
-Using OCSP, it is possible to acquire more frequent and up-to-date information (in comparison to sole CRL usage) about a certificate status.
+This service is carried out on the basis of OCSP, described in RFC 2560.
+Using OCSP, it is possible to acquire certificate status information without requiring CRL.

 OCSP functions on the basis of request - response model.
 As a response for each request, OCSP server, providing services for CERTUM, supplies the following information about the certificate status: